JP-Portfolio/SOC-Automation-Lab/README.md

 ![Screenshot 2024-06-19 195652](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/f65bfff7-cb85-4547-bea4-ac9fc497f2c1)

-5. We successfully got Alert on Shuffle..Next we will extract the SHA256 hash from the event data.
+5. We successfully got Alert on Shuffle..Next, we will extract the SHA256 hash from the event data.
 Click on Change Me and rename it to **SHA256-regex**.
 Change Find Actions to **Regex Capture Group**.
 Input following Regex to parse hash: **SHA256=([A-F0-9]+)**.
 Select Input Data to point the hash values from the event field as below and save the workflow.

 ![Screenshot 2024-06-19 200352](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/2dfa66a3-9178-4916-846a-42c70ae84ec7)